FeralAI/ArduinoXInput_EliteC/README.md

 **!!!!!!!
 IMPORTANT !!!!!!!**

 The Elite-C uses the Atmel USB DFU bootloader instead of the typical Caterina bootloader including with typical Arduino devices.
-In order to program, you must bridge the Reset pin to low once to enter DFU mode, then you may program directly via the Arduino IDE. `avrdude` is not able to automatically start the program after flashing, so a power cycle of the Elite-C is currently required to begin the XInput program.
+In order to program, you must bridge the Reset pin to low once to enter DFU mode, then you may program directly via the Arduino IDE. `avrdude` is not able to automatically start the program after flashing.
+You may power cycle the Elite-C, or use Atmel FLIP to start the program.